-Bert Hill is in his sixth season on the Hilltop as SMU's defensive line coach, coming to SMU after spending two seasons as strength and conditioning coach with the Miami Dolphins.
+Bert Hill is in his seventh season on the Hilltop as SMU's defensive line coach, coming to SMU after spending two seasons as strength and conditioning coach with the Miami Dolphins.

 The 2011 season saw four SMU linemen - Thompson (first-team), Frazier (second-team), Hunt (honorable mention) and Pittman (honorable mention) - earn All-Conference accolades.
 The season was capped off with a BBVA Compass Bowl win that saw the Mustangs limit Pitt to just 10 rushing yards and a Bowl-record-low six points.

 In 2010, Hill guided Thompson to first-team All-Conference USA honors and assisted on a defense that ended the year ranked 40th in the nation.